majekw/cura-spin-up-fan/README.md

 # Known limitations

 - It can be more generic :-)
-- Does not support relative moves
+- Does not support arc moves (G2/G3)

 # Copyright and License